-Ana works with both the future of work and entrepreneurship teams to support digital jobs training and employment initiatives as well as entrepreneurship programming in rural America.
+Ana works with both the tech talent development and entrepreneurship teams to support tech workforce development, tech job creation, and entrepreneurship programming in rural America.

 As the Digital Jobs Training Coordinator for CORI, Justin is responsible for supporting rural community partners with executing effective program recruitment strategies.